leon-ng9/myblog/README.md

 # myblog
-Personal blog about algorithmic problems.
+Personal blog on algorithmic problems.
 Created with Django.